Most marketing setups have hidden compliance risks. Artgro fixes how your tracking, forms, and campaigns handle patient data.

 When patient experiences are used in marketing, they're handled with proper permissions and clear boundaries on what can be shared.

-Walk through your current campaigns and content with our team at Artgro, and let’s identify where adjustments are needed to keep everything compliant.
+Marketing needs to be done with control and intent.
+Walk through your current campaigns and content with our team, and let's identify where adjustments are needed to keep everything compliant.

 There are areas in healthcare marketing where pushing harder creates risk.
 Those are the areas we don’t touch, and that’s intentional.
 Here’s what that means in practice: